-The Alternative Breaks program is designed to give Hopkins students the opportunity to learn about a social justice issues in a unique and meaningful way.
-Alternative Breaks are week-long immersive programs that combine classroom instruction, direct service with community organizations, and various educational sessions (e.g. guest speaker discussions, documentary screenings, or other meaningful experiences).
+The Alternative Breaks program is designed to give Hopkins students the opportunity to learn about social justice issues in a unique and meaningful way.
+Alternative Breaks are week-long immersive programs that combine direct service with community organizations with a variety of educational sessions (e.g. guest speaker discussions, documentary screenings, workshops, and trainings).

 Overall, this alternative break was extremely educational.
 I gained a broader view of educational issues and a more nuanced understanding of the ways that factors such as poverty, cultural differences, and the influence of charter schools affect student outcomes.
 Because of this class, I hope to approach community engagement and service in a more thoughtful way as I continue to volunteer in Hopkins student groups, especially in situations where I work directly with children.

 Upcoming Alternative Break Trip: St. Louis March 15-21, 2020

 The Center for Social Concern is hosting an alternative spring break trip (ASB) to St. Louis, MO, and you are invited!
 The trip and service projects will be focused around the topic of “Community Development;” specifically, analyzing the assets that an urban city has, the distribution of resources and funds, and the systemic issues that lead to an area becoming underdeveloped.